 The Book of Kells

 So, what are the best things to do in Dublin, Ireland?
 Well, you should start things off by taking a look at the Book of Kells.
 No only will that bring you close to the world-famous Trinity College (more on that later), but you will also be able to see an incredible manuscript in Latin written about 800 AD.
 The illustrations were also done by hand, and you will also be able to explore a huge library with more than 200,000 books.
-This is a must-see for every tourist, so remember to book tickets online in advance.
+This is a must-see in Dublin for every tourist, so remember to book tickets online in advance.

 Shop in Grafton Street